standard-procedure/llm_prompts/code_review.md

 #### Security

-As security and privacy are of vital importance, are all web-accessible end-points protected by the relevant authentication and authorisation mechanisms?
+Security and privacy are of vital importance; are all web-accessible end-points protected by the relevant authentication and authorisation mechanisms?

-Are there automated tests to prove this is the case, now and into the future?
+Are there automated tests to prove this is the case and prevent regressions?
 In some cases this may be as simple as "HTTP status 401 if not logged in, HTTP status 200 if logged in".
 In other cases, it may result in different outcomes based upon the permissions assigned to the user.

 You can also use `bin/brakeman` as a static security analysis tool - to highlight potential issues with the code.